-Telerik Academy School provides free education in programming and digital science, helping students ages 7-18 develop key digital competencies and knowledge and become bold inventors, digital leaders and sought-after professionals.
-We aim not to turn all kids into developers, but to teach them creative thinking and problem-solving skills and prepare them for the jobs of the future.
+Telerik Academy School provides free education in programming and digital science, helping students aged 7-18 develop key digital competencies and knowledge and become bold inventors, digital leaders and sought-after professionals.
+Our aim is not to turn all kids into developers, but to teach them creative thinking and problem-solving skills and prepare them for the jobs of the future.
 For 10 years we've taught 12,000 BG kids how to code.
-Our goal is to train 12,000 kids more by the end of 2024.
+Our goal is to train 12,000 more kids by the end of 2024.

-Telerik Academy School provides free tech education to students ages 7-18, in 102 cohorts in 25 cities in Bulgaria.
+Telerik Academy School provides free tech education to students ages 7-18, in 130 cohorts in 41 settlements in Bulgaria.
 We spark youth's interest in studying and transform them from passive digital consumers into growth-minded creators.
-By arming the next generations with digital and programming skills and laying the foundation for a promising career in digital technologies, our programs aim to keep young people not only in Bulgaria but also in their home towns.
+By arming the next generations with digital and programming skills and laying the foundation for a promising career in digital technologies, our programs enable young people to develop their potential in Bulgaria and in their hometowns.

 This project has provided additional documentation in a PDF file (projdoc.pdf).